femiguez/apsimx/README.md

 R package for APSIM-X
 This package allows for interaction with APSIM ("Next Generation") or APSIM-X. It can inspect, edit, run and read APSIMX files.
-APSIMX now uses two different file types for .apsimx files: XML and JSON.
+APSIMX now uses file type JSON for .apsimx.
 The package can inspect and edit XML and JSON files.
 The inspecting and editing files is an area that I'm currently improving.
+Since version 0.95, apsimx can inspect, run and read APSIM 'Classic'.

 * Package requirements:

 * Other R packages: DBI, jsonlite, knitr, RSQLite, xml2

 * APSIMX:

+* and/or APSIM (7.x) 'Classic'

 The new APSIM uses the mono framework to run on Windows, Mac and Linux (Debian).
 Mono should be installed first (in Mac and Linux).